 PRISCILLA BOZZLE

 Additional information was received from mortenson@mindspring.com "Moreland/Boswell information.
 They did settle in Virginia, but their beginning was in Maryland.
 The Moreland family had been in Charles County Maryland since the late 1600s at least.
 According to Mortenson, there were many Boswells in Prince George's County at the time of Priscilla's birth.
 Prince George's County is just north of Charles County and next to the District of Columbia.
-This area has not been researched yet.
+We've seen no indication that there was a German or Dutch connection.

 1 male 45 and older (William)